eradiate/eradiate/docs/rst/developer_guide/dev_install.rst

             export CC=clang
             export CXX=clang++

-Inspect CMake's output to check if your Conda environment Python is used by CMake.
+**All platforms**: Inspect CMake's output to check if your Conda environment Python is used by CMake.
 Search for a line starting with:

 .. tab-set::